top of page

 Santiago the Pilgrim: A Peaceful Guide

-• Statues in Oviedo, such as the Santiago Peregrino sculpture in La Florida, show him as a humble companion for pilgrims.
-At first glance, Santiago—the Spanish name for St. James the Apostle—appears as a peaceful pilgrim: wide-brimmed hat, cloak, staff, and shell, walking beside travelers.
+Statues in Oviedo, such as the Santiago Peregrino sculpture in La Florida, show him as a humble companion for pilgrims.
+At first glance, Santiago—the Spanish name for St. James the Apostle—appears as a peaceful pilgrim.
+He wears a wide-brimmed hat, a cloak, and carries a staff and shell, walking beside travelers.

 Santiago Peregrino sculpture in La Florida, Oviedo (Image:Wikipedia)